-Students in training classes for FOA Certification will be trained in basic hands-on skills appropriate for the certification and the instructor will evaluate the student's abilities to learn these skills.
-Those applying with field experience will submit documentation of their experience and other training plus references which will be evaluated by the FOA staff.
+Students in training classes for FOA Certification will be trained in basic hands-on skills appropriate for the certification and the FOA Certified Instructor will evaluate the student's abilities to learn these skills.
+Those applying directly with field experience will submit documentation of their experience and other training plus references which will be evaluated by the FOA staff.

 Studying For FOA Certification Exams